INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 Below is the configuration file you would need to index files of this type.
 This uses [YAML](http://yaml.org/) (good introduction [here](http://docs.ansible.com/ansible/latest/YAMLSyntax.html)), but you can also use [JSON](http://json.org/) if you prefer.

-Note that the settings with names ending in "Path" are XPath 1.0 expressions (at least if you're parsing XML files - more on alternative formats later).
+Note that the settings with names ending in "Path" are XPath 1.0 expressions (at least if you're parsing XML files - more on other file types later).

     # Identifier by which this format is found
     # (the format should be saved in a file with the same name, plus of course the